Myanmar's democracy is letting down a young generation | DW | 30.05.2019

 Saung Kha, who is now the director of the Yangon-based human rights group Athan, realized this right after Suu Kyi's NLD won the election.

-From late 2015 to 2016, he spent 6 months in prison for defaming Myanmar's former president, Thein Sein.
+From late 2015 to 2016, he spent six months in prison for defaming Myanmar's former president, Thein Sein.

 "I expected the civilian government to protect the people from being prosecuted, but they don't protect anyone," Saung Kha said.
 "Maybe it's because they have a different definition of freedom of expression.
 For me, it means that people have the right to criticize their government."